• Skip to primary navigation

 muratart / shutterstock.com

-Not to worry though because once you head inside the basilica, you’ll see a beautiful interior full of chapels decorated in a variety of styles.
-A less likely sight though is a marker which shows where a meridian line was inbuilt to help astronomer Giovanni Domenico Cassini perform measurements and calculate the timing of events such as the equinox and solstice.
+A lower portion of the church’s front is covered in ornate marble, while the rest is simple brick.
+Once you go inside, though, you’ll see beautiful chapels decorated in various styles.
+A less likely sight is the marker of where a meridian line was built in, helping astronomer Giovanni Domenico Cassini take measurements and calculate the timing of events such as the equinox and solstice.

-Best of all, once you’ve finished seeing the church’s interior, you can head around the rear of the building to the church tower.
-Taking an elevator to the top, you’ll be treated to unobstructed panoramic views of the city, and a perfect spot to take pictures.
+Once you’ve seen the interior, head around the rear of the building to the church tower.
+After taking an elevator to the top, you’ll be treated to unobstructed panoramic views of the city – and a perfect spot to take pictures.

 San Petronio church on the main square in Bologna city.
 It is the largest church built in bricks in the world.